Micro Four Thirds system: Equivalents

 Equivalent focal lengths are given, if the angle of view is identical.

 The depth of field is identical, if angle of view and absolute aperture width are identical.
 Also the relative diameters of the Airy disks representing the limitation by diffraction are identical.
 Therefore, the equivalent f-numbers are varying.

 In this case, i.e., with the same luminous flux within the lens, the illuminance quadratically decreases and the luminous intensity quadratically increases with the image size.
-Therefore, all systems detect the same luminances and the same exposure values in the image plane, and as a consequence of this the equivalent exposure indexes (respectively equivalent ISO speeds) are different in order to get the identical shutter speeds (i.e., exposure times) with the same levels of motion blur and image stabilisation.
+Therefore, all systems detect the same luminances and the same exposure values in the image plane.
+As a consequence, the equivalent exposure indexes (respectively equivalent ISO speeds) are different in order to get the identical shutter speeds (i.e., exposure times) with the same levels of motion blur and image stabilisation.
 Furthermore, for a given guide number of a photoflash device all systems have the same exposure at the same flash-to-subject distance.

-The following table exemplarily shows a few identical image parameters for some popular image sensor classes compared to Micro Four Thirds: The smaller the focal length, the smaller is also the displacement in the image space between the last principal plane of the lens and the image sensor in order to focus a certain object.
+The following table shows a few identical image parameters for some popular image sensor classes compared to Micro Four Thirds.
+The smaller the focal length, the smaller the displacement in the image space between the last principal plane of the lens and the image sensor needed to focus a certain object.
 Therefore, the energy needed for focusing as well as the appropriate delay for shifting the focusing lens system are shorter, the smaller the focal length is.